Are you cyber savvy at work?

 About

 IBC is the national industry association representing Canada’s private home, auto and business insurers.
 Our member companies make up the majority of the property and casualty (P&C) insurance market in Canada.
-For more than 50 years, IBC has worked with governments across the country to help make affordable home, auto and business insurance available for all Canadians and to educate consumers on how best to protect their homes, cars, businesses and properties.
+For more than 50 years, IBC has worked with governments across the country to help make affordable home, auto and business insurance available for all Canadians and to educate consumers on how best to protect their homes, cars, businesses, and properties.

 Are you a business owner?
 IBC is here to help.